karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 }
 ```

-Restart your server and try to query for it.
+Restart your server and try to query test it.

 ## Working with objects

-For GraphQL to be useful you need to be able to define object structures.
+For GraphQL to be useful you need to be able to define data structures.
 In a GraphQL-schema it is as easy as providing an additional `type`.

 ```graphql
 type Person {